Simple Yoga Poses Any Kid Can Do

-We’re all busy in our daily lives of work, school, sports, extracurricular activities and social events, but family time is so important.
-In this day and age it takes time and effort to create more meaningful moments, memories and experiences with our children’that don’t involve an ipod, ipad or other device!
+In this day and age, it takes time and effort to create more meaningful moments, memories, and experiences with our children that don’t involve an iPod, iPad, or another device.

-Yoga as a family or practicing one-on-one with your child should be an activity that allows children to be completely, wonderfully, magically free to be themselves.
-Unlike many sports and other extra curricular activities, there are no grades, no gold stickers, ribbons or medals, ZERO judgment or pressure and no competition.
+Yoga–as a family or practicing one-on-one with your child–should be an activity that allows children to be completely, wonderfully, magically free to be themselves.
+Unlike many sports and other extracurricular activities, there are no grades, no gold stickers, ribbons, or medals.
+There is ZERO judgment or pressure, and no competition.

 In two words: NO STRESS!